keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 * The second key use will have $NEAR to create a new wallet and it will also call `nft_mint` on an NFT contract which will send the new or existing account a POAP.

 ### Function Call Drop Basics
-This process starts with calling the `initKeypom` function and will always be the first function you call to interact with the SDK.
+This process starts with calling the `initKeypom` function and will always be the first function you call to interact with the Keypom SDK.

 `initKeypom` initializes the SDK to allow for interactions with the Keypom smart contracts.
 Without it, none of the other SDK functions would work as expected.
 If a NEAR connection is not already present, it will initialize a new one for you.
 More info on the `initKeypom` function can be found [here](../../../keypom-sdk/modules#initkeypom).